 We offer a number of programs that can help you to manage the side effects of cancer treatments and the life changes cancer can bring.
-We encourage you to visit our Cancer Support page to find out more.
+We encourage you to visit our Cancer Screening & Support page to find out more.
 Or, stop by the office of our cancer resource navigator the next time you're in our Cancer Center.
 She can explain how our programs work and how you can get involved.

 Cancer Care Success Stories

 New program offers cancer survivors a helping hand.

 Since her diagnosis, Kristy Elsberry has been fighting to beat cancer and keep it from coming back.
 That's why the 53-year-old wife, mother and grandmother joined Lake Regional's Re-Live program.

 "There's no pill for me to take after chemo and radiation to help prevent the cancer from coming back," says Elsberry, who had triple-negative breast cancer.
 Other breast cancers can be treated for years with tamoxifen or Herceptin pills.
 "The only treatment I have left is to take out my risk factors, and diet and exercise will help me do that."

 Re-Live is a new rehabilitation program at Lake Regional customized to the needs of patients who are receiving or who have completed cancer treatment.

 According to the American Cancer Society, physically active cancer survivors have a lower risk of cancer recurrence and higher odds of cancer survival than those who are inactive.
 Exercise can also improve fatigue, cardiovascular fitness, muscle strength, anxiety, depression, self-esteem, happiness and other quality of life factors in cancer survivors.